kimballa/ATMega809-breakout/README.md

 This is configured for 5V0 operation by default.
 Closing the `3V3_SEL` jumper will reconfigure it for 3V3.
 A task best performed with the device unpowered.

-* If powering the device for 5V0, you must supply 6.5V or greater on VIN
+* If powering the device for 5V0, you must supply 6.5V or greater on `VIN`
-* If powering the device for 3V3, you must supply 5.5V or greater on VIN
+* If powering the device for 3V3, you must supply 5.0V or greater on `VIN`
+* `VIN` absolute maximum rating is 16V.
+For safe thermal operation, target `VDD + 3V` or less.

+### Power limits and thermal capacity

 You can draw power from the regulator's output `VDD` on pin 15.
 The total power available (including MCU power budget) is 1A.

 The ATMega809 can drive up to 15mA per pin in 5V0 mode, and 7.5mA in 3V3.
 Absolute maximum rated drive per pin is +/-40mA.
-Absolute maximum VDD pin input is 200mA.
+MCU absolute maximum VDD pin input is 200mA.

+The main limit to current is based on the LDO's thermal regulation capability.
+LDO power dissipation in this implementation has an absolute maximum 825 mW.
+LDO power dissipated is given by `(VIN - VDD - 0.35V)(IDD)`.
+Keeping `VIN` as close to the 6.5V or 5.0V supply requirement gives more headroom for more current.

+If VDD = 5V0 and VIN = 6V5, maximum current is 715 mA.

+If VDD = 3V3 and VIN = 5V0, maximum current is 610 mA.

 ## Clock speed configuration